lemotdesign/one-click-hugo-cms/site/content/found-termites/_index.md

       Read more about this topic: **What is the Difference between Termites and White Ants?**
     heading: What is the Difference between Termites and White Ants?
     imageUrl: img/black-ant-vs-termite-body-shape.png
-  - heading: Where do Termites come from?
-    text: >-
-      ## Termites: A Sudden Home Invasion

-      Recently, your bathroom door was in perfect condition, with no signs of damage.
-However, now you find the timber deteriorating, crumbling, and flaking.

-      In areas like the Gold Coast, termites are always on the hunt for cellulose materials to consume and bring back to their colony.
-Without proper protection, your home can quickly become a target for these voracious pests.

-      Read more: **How and why do Termites suddenly appear out of nowhere**
-    imageUrl: img/termites-can-appaer-from-anywhere.png
   - text: >-
       ## **Don't Panic - Termites Are Normal Here**